 What you’ll find here

 I care about nurturing our kids’ faith… a vibrant, progressive faith for the real world.
 As a parent, this is what keeps me up at night.
 So this is what I tend to write about when morning rolls around.
 Speaking of which, I try to write 1-2 posts per week.

 I’m fascinated by Jesus, and I believe his gospel is way better than a set of spiritual laws.
 It’s more than a decision or a formula.
 I believe it’s something shared best when we tell our story and nurture our kids’ natural curiosity — instead of clobbering them with answers to questions they haven’t asked.

 The gospel I confess isn’t about fighting a culture war or excluding certain groups of people.
 It has nothing to do with maintaining power for a privileged few.
 It’s not about forcing people to make a false choice between science and faith.
 The gospel I confess has everything to do with caring for the poor, repairing what’s broken, and inviting everyone to the table.
 It’s the story of God rescuing his good world, bringing heaven to earth, making all things new.

-Other stuff I’ve done
+Other fun stuff I’ve done

-In 2012, I helped a couple of pastor friends launch a campaign called Election Day Communion.
+In 2012, I helped a couple of pastor friends launch a movement called Election Day Communion.
 Around 900 churches voted to subvert the toxic, polarizing atmosphere of American politics by sharing communion together on election night.